-Understanding how the components of competence combine, and applying them to produce effective outcomes.

-Knowing and understanding what needs to be achieved, critically evaluating how well it has been achieved and finding ways to improve.

-Appreciating how to make adjustments and adaptations when performing in different contexts and when working individually, in groups and teams.
+- Understand how the components of competence combine and apply them to produce effective outcomes. - Know and understand what needs to be achieved, critically evaluating how well it has been achieved and finding ways to improve. - Appreciate how to adjust and adapt when performing in different contexts and when working individually, in groups and teams.